DigitalCreationsCo/cinematic-framework/README.md

 - **Scene Regeneration & Intervention**: Allows users to selectively regenerate specific scenes or **individual frames** (`REGENERATE_FRAME`) without restarting the entire pipeline.
 It also supports interactive correction of LLM failures via `RESOLVE_INTERVENTION`.
 - **Self-Improving Generation**: A `QualityCheckAgent` evaluates generated scenes and provides feedback.
 This feedback is used to refine a set of "Generation Rules" that guide subsequent scene generations, improving quality and consistency over time.
 - **Learning Metrics**: The framework tracks the number of attempts and quality scores for each scene, calculating trend lines to provide real-time feedback on whether the system is "learning" (i.e., requiring fewer attempts to generate high-quality scenes).
-- **Visual Continuity**: Maintains character appearance and location consistency using reference images and **pre-generated start/end frames** for each scene, with intelligent skipping of generation if frames already exist in storage, now governed by persistent checkpoints.
+- **Visual Continuity**: Maintains character appearance and location consistency using reference images and **pre-generated start/end frames** for each scene.
+The system now checks Google Cloud Storage (GCS) for existing start/end frames before generation, ensuring idempotency and supporting pipeline resumption at the frame level.
 - **Cinematic Quality**: Professional shot types, camera movements, lighting, and transitions
 - **Distributed Architecture & Resilience**: Supports safe horizontal scaling across multiple worker replicas.
 Workflow state is persisted in PostgreSQL via LangGraph checkpointers, allowing for robust resumption and enabling command-driven operations like `START/STOP/REGENERATE` via Pub/Sub commands.
 Distributed Locking mechanism has been temporarily removed.
 - **Comprehensive Schemas**: Type-safe data structures using Zod for all workflow stages, defined in [shared/schema.ts](shared/schema.ts).